scbd/angular-vue/README.md

 # Using AngularJS into Vue

-## The `<ng-vue />` angular code component wrapper
+## The `<vue-ng />` angular code component wrapper

-This component `ng-vue` wrapped around html allow usage of angular stuff into vue world (the reverse the `ng-vue` angular directive above).
+The `vue-ng` component is wrapped around html to allow usage of angular stuff into vue world (the reverse the `vue-ng` angular directive above).
 The goal is to reuse already developed angular component into vue without having to re-code everything into vue once passed from AngularJs to Vue

 ### Setup